Happy holidays! It’s a wonderful time of year in Nosara.

 Depending on the celebrant (and family), a few quirky traditions – eat 12 grapes for good luck in each coming month; wear red underwear to attract love in the new year; throw water over your shoulder to say goodbye to the bad – are also observed.
 However, these are much less common today.

 Inversely, commercial parties are more common than they once were.
 Here in Nosara, many restaurants will host a festive New Year’s Eve (or New Year’s Day) party.
 There will be fireworks on the beach!

 In San José, clubs host huge extravaganzas.
 Around the country, friends get together for parties, drinking and fireworks.
 If you’re going out, search for a locale in the mountains – somewhere you’ll have an incredible view of your area’s fireworks.

 Happy holidays!
 We hope you enjoy the season!

-Get a taste of what it would be like to live in Nosara an incredible Discovery Tour: 4 glorious days and 3 relaxing nights of Guanacaste life and the pura vida lifestyle, of friendly smiles and your very own infinity pool.
+Come and experience Costa Rica’s traditions (and everyday life) for yourself on an incredible, no-risk, and no-obligation Discovery Tour: 4 glorious days and 3 relaxing nights of Guanacaste life, incredible investment, and the pura vida lifestyle, of friendly smiles and your very own infinity pool.
 Call (800) 219-0310 to book your free Discovery Tour today or click here to learn more.